ElektraInitiative/libelektra/doc/tutorials/java-plugins.md

 ### Usage of Plugin

-To use the bindings in a java project, we have to include the jar file `libelektra-version.jar` in the project.
+To use the bindings in a Java project, we have to include the jar file `libelektra-version.jar` in the project.
 The version number is the same one as used for Elektra.
-This jar is created upon build, if you enable the jna bindings.
-You can also use maven to take care about the dependencies.
-After that you can take your implemented class out of `libelektra` folder and integrate it into your project.
+This jar is created upon build, if you enable the JNA binding.
+You can also use Maven to take care of the dependencies.
+After that you can take your implemented class out of the `libelektra` folder and integrate it into your project.